-The main purpose of the Company is to raise finance in the international capital markets for the purpose of funding the activities of the Parent Company and other Group companies in line with Group's business strategy.
+The main purpose of the Company is to raise finance in the international capital markets for the purpose of funding the activities of the Group's companies in line with Group's business strategy.
 The Company's activities expose it to a variety of financial risks, which the Directors consider to be principally credit risk, liquidity risk, interest rate risk and foreign exchange risk.
 The financial instruments of the Company include loans receivables, cash and other liquid resources, interest-bearing borrowings and various receivables and payables that arise directly from its operations.